alisdairjsmyth/node-red-contrib-lifx-api/README.md

 ## To Do
 The intent is for this collection of nodes to expose the full capability of the LIFX HTTP Remote Control API.
-Several capabilities are not presently exposed by the wrapper library [lifx-api](https://www.npmjs.com/package/lifx-api).